This error can occur due to a variety of reasons, and the fixes are based on different circumstances. Here is a detailed guideline for you.

 - For Lenovo laptop, press the small button located near the charging port.
 You’ll see a new screen.
-Select the Boot Priority/ Boot Sequence or relevant option and press ENTER.
+Select the Boot Priority/ Boot Sequence or suitable option and press ENTER.
 Select your Windows 10 installation DVD and press ENTER.

 - For other laptops and computers, press F2 or Delete key repeatedly until the CMOS Configuration Screen appears.
-Go to the Boot menu using keyboard arrow keys, set the First Boot Device as your DVD ROM Drive and Second Boot Device as your Hard Disk Drive.
+Go to the Boot menu using keyboard arrow keys, set the First Boot Device as your DVD-ROM Drive and Second Boot Device as your Hard Disk Drive.
 Go to Exit > Save changes and exit.

-3. Click Next in the welcome page.
+3. Click Next on the welcome page.

 4. Click Repair your computer.